mozilla/bugbug/README.md

 If you update the bugs database, run `xz -v9 -k data/bugs.json`.
 If you update the commits database, run `xz -v9 -k data/commits.json`.

+## Usage

+Run the `run.py` script to perform training / classification.
+The first time `run.py` is executed, the `--download` argument should be used to download databases containing bugs and commits data.